Mrinank-Bhowmick/python-beginner-projects/projects/QuickWordCloud/README.md

 ## QuickWordCloud
 Quick word cloud is a small and interesting project that can quickly create a word cloud out of a text file.
-Its a helpful project that can be used in websites or for different analysis
+Its a small & helpful project that can be used in websites or for different analysis.

 ## Installation